wickdninja/electron-angular2/README.md

 # Electron & Angular 2 starter

-This is a simple starter for using Angular 2 and Electron to create desktop apps.
+This is a starter for using Angular 2 and Electron to create desktop apps.
+It has a simple 2 page routes set up and also shows an `ipcRenderer.send` call working from a component.

 ## Install